driskell/log-courier/docs/Configuration.md

 enough to maintain throughput even on high latency links and low enough not to cause excessive memory usage.*

+### `"method"`

+*String.
+Optional.
+Default: "failover"
+Available values: "failover", "loadbalance"*

+Specified the method to use when managing multiple `"servers"`.

+`"failover"`: Connect to all servers, preferring the first server in the list that has not failed.
+If the preferred server fails, gracefully failover to the next available server.
+When a server recovers that is more preferred than the current server, failback gracefully.

+`"loadbalance"`: Connect to all servers, load balancing events between them.
+Faster servers will receive more events than slower servers.
+Equally fast servers will receive events in a round robin fashion.

 ### `"reconnect"`

 *Duration.
 Optional.
 Default: 1*